 Headings are also important for ALT Text for images.
 This helps search engines understand which images and texts are most relevant to the searcher.
 They also allow you to optimize your meta descriptions by using precise and detailed keywords.
 This way, you can optimize your content while keeping the user experience in mind.
 Moreover, if you have a team of professionals, they can help you with keyword research and integration.

 Internal linking is a technical SEO tactic

 Internal linking is a key component of on-page SEO.
 It helps Google understand which pages on your website are most relevant to the searcher’s intent.
 The more internal links you have, the easier it will be for Google to rank your site.
-However, internal linking only works as long as you follow proper rules for anchor text.
+However, internal linking only works as long as you follow the proper rules for anchor text.